 Thanks to super research company Chant West, we can now help you answer those questions.
-Chant West has allowed us to share with you their performance rankings for 226 super investment options and 159 pension investment options in their database.
+Chant West has allowed us to share with you their performance rankings for 235 super investment options and 166 pension investment options they have analysed.
 You can see the full list at the bottom of this page.

 How does it work?

 1. For over 50 different funds, their super and pension investment options have been categorised into the following risk categories:

 |Growth||(61-80% growth assets)|

 |Conservative||(21-40% growth assets)|